mdpiper/fortran-python/cython/README.md

 * mathability.f90
 * square_ex.f90

+This pure Fortran option provides a check that the example code works as expected.

-## C with a Fortran wrapped
+## C with a Fortran wrapper

+Write a Fortran procedure that wraps the `square` function.
+Include it in a new module.
-Use the *iso_c_binding* intrinsic module in a new Fortran module that wraps the `square` function, using C types, and converting it into a subroutine (for array outputs in C).
+Use the *iso_c_binding* intrinsic module, the `bind(c)` attribute, and C types in the procedure.
+Implement the procedure as a subroutine, since C only allows scalars to be returned from functions.
 Write a C main program to demonstrate that the wrapper can be called from C.